-[ Lymph Notes home ] [ Click to read 'Benefits of NLN Membership' ]
+[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Protecting Lymphedema Patients During Surgery

-Tissues affected by lymphedema, or at risk of developing it, must be carefully protected during surgical procedures.
-If you need surgery, it is important that your surgeon, and all members of the surgical team, understand the risk and these protective steps.
+When you need surgery, it is important that your surgeon, and all members of the surgical team, understand your risks and the essential protective steps.

 As the patient, it is your responsibility to inform your surgical treatment so they understand your special needs.
 This article contains the basic information you will need and you are welcome to use it for this purpose.